 Backendless offers excellent support for migrating your backend from another service or host to our platform.

-We will discuss Kubernetes in more detail in a future article.
-In the context of this article’s topic, however, Kubernetes (also known as k8s) can be thought of as a way to make on-premises servers serverless.
+In the context of this article’s topic, Kubernetes (also known as k8s) can be thought of as a way to make on-premise servers serverless.
 Allow us to explain.

 Kubernetes is an open-source container orchestration system.
 In simple terms, it is a system designed to replicate a server environment and setup across multiple servers.
 This serves two primary purposes: